shreyanshu28/MediMind-INLPT-WS2023/DOCUMENTATION.md

 * Abstractive questions: These are questions that require the model to generate an answer based on the context.
 For example, "What is the main idea of the article?"
 * Metadata based questions: These are questions that require the model to generate an answer based on the metadata of the document.
 For example, "When was the article published?"

-#### Results from human evaluation
+### Results from human evaluation

-* We found that the system is able to answer factual and abstractive questions with better accuracy compared to questions based on metadata based on time, location, and author.
+* We found that the system is able to answer factual and abstractive questions with better accuracy compared to questions based on metadata such as based on time, location, and author.
 According to our understanding, this is due to not having enough attention to the given metadata.
 One way to resolve this issue is reduce the amount of metadata given to the model, or use a more advanced model that can handle the metadata better.
 However, when using reduced metadata, the model will not be able to answer metadata based questions.
-*
+* To include more robust evaluation, we can periodically

 ## Frontend